Alankrita-Shukla-002/RockPaperScissors/README.md

 Computer has 5 points.
 COMPUTER WON THE GAME.
 NOW AI WILL TAKE OVER THIS WORLD!!

+## Learning Note
+This is my first Java project while learning Git/GitHub and Java fundamentals.
+I'm using it as a hands-on way to explore programming logic, version control, and game building.

 ## Author - Alankrita Shukla